Oracy Intent, Implementation and Impact

 Intent of Oracy Curriculum

-In our school we endeavour to combat a language and vocabulary effecting the cultural capital of our children.
-We seek opportunities to develop the Oracy skills of our pupils and increase the potential for improving their knowledge of speaking and listening.
+In our school we endeavour to combat a language and vocabulary gap effecting the cultural capital of our children.
+We continually seek opportunities to develop the oracy skills of our pupils and increase the potential for improving their knowledge of speaking and listening.
 The aim of the Prince Rock curriculum is to develop articulate speakers, inspired writers and avid readers who can apply their knowledge of English to communicate effectively in an ever-changing world.
-Our intention is for all children to become a fluent, skilled and attentive reader which is developed through quality talk both in and outside of the classroom.
-We aim to develop and expand children’s language and vocabulary when they listen to and join in with stories, rhymes, songs and through talking about books.
-Children will be exposed to language outside of normal conversation and ensure disadvantaged children make progress so that they are not at risk of falling behind their peers.
+Our intention is for all children to become fluent, skilled and attentive readers, which is developed through quality talk both inside and outside of the classroom.
+We aim to develop and expand children’s language and vocabulary when they listen to and join in with stories, rhymes, songs and through talking about carefully selected books.
+Children will be exposed to language outside of normal conversation and we will work hard to ensure disadvantaged children make progress so that they are not at risk of falling behind their peers.

 We intend for pupils to: